 Usually it takes a columnist a few years to get to a certain level of asininity; Paul, who started at the [NYT] opinion desk in April, has summited the highest peak on column five.

-(It’s true Paul just started at the opinion desk, but she headed the NYT’s Books section for nine years—a somewhat pertinent fact, not least for at least one of the more recent examples of asininity that Paul has published since this Gawker piece...)
+(It’s true Paul just started at the opinion desk, but she headed the NYT’s Books section for nine years—a somewhat pertinent fact, especially given at least one of the more recent examples of asininity that Paul has published since this Gawker piece...)

 In her first column, “The Limits of ‘Lived Experience,’” Paul dredges up a series of minor culture-war clashes of the last few years before asking: “Am I, as a new columnist for The Times, allowed to weigh in on anything other than a narrow sliver of Gen X white woman concerns?”
 This might be an interesting question (it’s not) if it was novel or if she had something new to say about it, but she doesn’t.
 And Lionel Shriver already wore this sombrero in 2016.
 Pass.